Flamethrower: United States

 The U.S. Army used flamethrowers in Europe in much smaller numbers, though they were available for special employments.
 Flamethrowers were deployed during the Normandy landings in order to clear Axis fortifications.
 Also, most boat teams on Omaha Beach included a two-man flamethrower team.

-The Marine Corps used the backpack-type M2A1-7 and M2-2 flamethrowers, finding them useful in clearing Japanese trench and bunker complexes.
-The first known USMC use of the man portable flamethrower was against the formidable defenses at Tarawa in November 1943.
-The Marines pioneered the use of Ronson-equipped M-3 Stuart tanks in the Marianas.
-These were known as SATAN flame tanks.
+The Army also used the backpack-type M2A1-7 and M2-2 flamethrowers, finding them useful in clearing Japanese trench and bunker complexes.
+The well known use of the man portable flamethrower was against the formidable defenses at Tarawa in November 1943.
+The Army pioneered the use of Ronson-equipped M-3 Stuart tanks in the Marianas.
+These were known as flame tanks.
 Though effective, they lacked the armour to safely engage fortifications and were phased out in favour of the better-armoured M4 Sherman tanks.
-USMC Flamethrower Shermans were produced at Schofield Barracks by Seabees attached to the Chemical Warfare Service under Col. Unmacht.
+Flamethrower Shermans were produced at Schofield Barracks by Seabees attached to the Chemical Warfare Service under Col. Unmacht.
 CWS designated M4s with "CWS-POA-H" for "Chemical Warfare Service Pacific Ocean Area, Hawaii" plus a flamethrower number.
-The Marines had previously deployed large Navy flamethrowers mounted on LVT-4 AMTRACs at Peleliu.
-Late in the war, both services operated LVT-4 and -5 amphibious flametanks in limited numbers.
-Both the Army and the Marines still used their infantry-portable systems, despite the arrival of adapted Sherman tanks with the Ronson system (cf. flame tanks).
+The Army had deployed large flamethrowers mounted on LVT-4 AMTRACs at Peleliu.
+Late in the war, both services operated LVT-4 and −5 flametanks in limited numbers.
+The Army still used their infantry-portable systems, despite the arrival of adapted Sherman tanks with the Ronson system (cf. flame tanks).

 In cases where the Japanese were entrenched in deep caves, the flames often consumed the available oxygen, suffocating the occupants.
 Many Japanese troops interviewed post war said they were terrified more by flamethrowers than any other American weapon.
 Flamethrower operators were often the first U.S. troops targeted.

 Soviet Union

-The FOG-1 and -2 flamethrowers were stationary devices used in defense.
+The FOG-1 and −2 flamethrowers were stationary devices used in defense.
 They could also be categorized as a projecting incendiary mine.
 The FOG had only one cylinder of fuel, which was compressed using an explosive charge and projected through a nozzle.
 The November 1944 issue of the US War Department Intelligence Bulletin refers to these "Fougasse flame throwers" being used in the Soviet defense of Stalingrad.
 The FOG-1 was directly copied by the Germans as the Abwehrflammenwerfer 42.

 Unlike the flamethrowers of the other powers during World War II, the Soviets were the only ones to consciously attempt to camouflage their infantry flamethrowers.
-With the ROKS-2 flamethrower this was done by disguising the flame projector as a standard issue rifle, such as the Mosin–Nagant, and the fuel tanks as a standard infantryman's rucksack.
+With the ROKS-2 flamethrower this was done by disguising the flame projector as a standard-issue rifle, such as the Mosin–Nagant, and the fuel tanks as a standard infantryman's rucksack.
 This was to try to stop the flamethrower operator from being specifically targeted by enemy fire.
 This "rifle" had a working action which was used to cycle blank igniter cartridges.